Call local rate

 How do I get a Home Rights Notice?

-If you’re living in a property that isn’t in your name and you’re going through a divorce, it’s important to contact a family lawyer to place a Home Rights Notice on the property.
+If you’re living in a property that isn’t in your name and you’re going through a divorce, it’s a good idea to get expert advice from a family lawyer.

 Once the notice is in place, it prevents the sale of the home without your knowledge.
-This can enable you, as the non-property-owning partner, to continue living in the home for the duration of the marriage.
+This means you can stay in the home until your marriage is legally ended.

-How much does it cost to get Home Rights Notice?
+How much does it cost to get a HRN?

 There is no fee to register for a Home Rights Notice with HM Land Registry.